HISTORY of the

 In mid-October 1955, a super-highway was proposed.
 It was a $200 million project with six lanes to Key Largo, four lanes to Marathon and two lanes to Key West.
 As the Miami News reported on October 11, 1955 the project was "Spiked By [the] State Road Department."
 It too was to be a toll road.
 The State Road Department became the Department of Transportation in 1969.
 A passing comment, it was in March 1953 that he Upper Keys Chamber of Commerce petitioned the Florida legislature to convert the old highway bridges into fishing piers.
 This conversion process took many years.

 In 1963 talks formed to build a four-lane "West Coast Highway" from Cape Sable to No Name Key.
 The Everglades National Park effectively stopped this proposal.
-Then in 1964 the Islandia causeway took its place.
+Then in 1964 the Islandia causeway took its place in the news.
 Islandia would be from Key Biscayne to North Key Largo with Elliott Key being the principal island.
 This would have also provided a second highway to the mainland albeit through Key Biscayne to downtown Miami.
 This did not die so easily and dragged on for a few years with dissension over sharing of the tolls between Dade and Monroe Counties.
-I am of the opinion that the new Card Sound Bridge was the compromise of the failure of the previous two.
+I am of the opinion that the new Card Sound Bridge was the compromise of the failure of the previous two projects.
 Monroe's State representative William Roberts told the Miami Herald on January 31.
 1969 that, "U.S. 1 to be 4 Lanes By '85.'"

 -